GreptimeTeam/docs/docs/user-guide/concepts/features-that-you-concern.md

 ## Can I store data in object storage in the cloud?

 Yes, GreptimeDB's data access layer is based on [OpenDAL](https://github.com/apache/incubator-opendal), which supports most kinds of object storage services.
-The data can be stored in cost-effective cloud storage services such as AWS S3 or Azure Blob Storage, please refer to storage configuration guide [here](../operations/configuration.md#storage-options).
+The data can be stored in cost-effective cloud storage services such as AWS S3 or Azure Blob Storage, please refer to storage configuration guide [here](./../operations/configuration.md#storage-options).

 GreptimeDB also offers a fully-managed cloud service [GreptimeCloud](https://greptime.com/product/cloud) to help you manage data in the cloud.

+## Does GreptimeDB have disaster recovery solutions?

+Yes.
+Please refer to [disaster recovery](/user-guide/operations/disaster-recovery/overview).